What You Need to Know About Measles

 How does measles spread?

-Measles is an extremely contagious virus—you can catch it just from passing through the same room that an infected person was in hours earlier.
-Here’s how it works:
+Measles is an extremely contagious virus.
+If one person has it, nine out of 10 people nearby will also become infected if they are not protected by vaccination.
+Someone who is unvaccinated can catch measles just from passing through the same room that an infected person was in hours earlier.

 - The measles virus lives in the nose and throat mucus of an infected person.
-It can then spread to others through coughing and sneezing.
+It can then spread to others through coughing and sneezing

 - The measles virus can live for up to two hours in an airspace where the infected person coughed or sneezed.